 God made this decision because men refused to treat Him as a loving Creator who owned and controlled the world.
 They also refused the miraculous life of the Holy Spirit that he had offered men through the “tree of life”.
 Men became like little gods trying to control and make things go the way they wanted them to go.
 And when you have a lot of gods running things you have a lot of collisions.
 If that goes on long enough we eventually tear ourselves apart.

 And so the world was destroyed and God started over with Noah and his family.
 But remember Noah and his family were still from the original stock of men birthed by Adam and Eve.
 Therefore original sin was still being passed along and soon men once again were choosing their own path over God’s.

 God planned a "way" of giving us all a second chance while still remaining a just and holy God.
-That “way” was to allow his Son to be destroyed instead of us so that his justice and holiness could never be called into question.
+In a cosmic miracle, God put all of us into Jesus at the cross to be destroyed when he was destroyed (Romans 6:6).
+No, we didn't die physically.
+Only Jesus lost his physical life.
+But the old carnal nature that keeps us sinning, died when Jesus died.
 His son’s death therefore is a reprieve for every man and woman.